codingforeveryone/READMEs/start-to-develop-js.md

-There are two main environments where JavaScript can be executed, browsers like Internet Explorer, Chrome or Firefox and [Nodejs](https://nodejs.org), which let you execute javascript in the command line or like a server language in substitution of *php*, *java*, *ruby*, or others.
+There are two main environments where JavaScript can be executed, browsers like Internet Explorer, Chrome or Firefox and [Nodejs](https://nodejs.org), which let you execute JavaScript in the command line or like a server language in substitution of *php*, *java*, *ruby*, or others.

 ## Code Editors and IDEs